Miracle-23/MiracleIT1025/Lab5a/readme.md

 Cryptography

 Type a message in the "Caesar Cipher Exploration box and turn the wheel to encrypt your message.
-Then explain the encryption here:
+Then explain the encryption here: secretkey and it tansformed into ugetgvmga

-Type a message in the "Frequency Fingerprint Exploration" box and a) Explain the result. b) Would it be different for different languages?
+Type a message in the "Frequency Fingerprint Exploration" box and a) Explain the result. b) Would it be different for different languages? what I typed in is "secretkeyisstrong"and the difference between them is that the more I type letters the more the bar get bigger.

 What is a "Polyalphabetic cipher?"
 Type a message in the "Polyalphabetic Exploration" box as well as a shift word.
 Explain the result.